CerjioNava/CerjioNava/README.md

-- 👋 Hi, I’m @CerjioNava (Sergio Nava), I'm a 22 years old Electrical Engineering Student and Junior Developer.
+- 👋 Hi, I’m Sergio Nava, I'm a 22 years old Electrical Engineering Student and Junior Developer.
 - 👀 I'm growing as a Full Stack and Python Developer by studying in Zero To Mastery Academy.
 Right now I've done:

   * Python Developer Course from ZTM.